Best Practices for Functional Testing | Global App Testing

 D) Version and compatibility testing

-Version and compatibility testing in software testing has the aim of ensuring that your software works well with different versions (e.g. 1.1, 1.2, etcetera) and different environments of other kinds – including OS systems, browsers, platforms, devices, or any other kind of device.
-Managing devices and versions and geographies is very difficult to do in-house, and is one natural advantage that outsourced QA providers accrue over in-house teams.
+Version and compatibility testing in software testing aims to ensure that your software works well with different versions (e.g., 1.1, 1.2, etc.) and different environments – including OS systems, browsers, platforms, devices, or any other device.
+Managing devices, versions, and geographies is challenging to do in-house and is one natural advantage outsourced QA providers accrue over in-house teams.

 E) Reproducibility testing and bug fix verification

 Re-testing and bug fix verification are what they sound like.
-Reproducibility retesting is sometimes performed to understand the extent of a problem – when a bug is discovered, you may wish to immediately test it again in another production environment to see what’s happening there (i.e. is this a version thing, or does this result remain true in every device and OS?).
+Reproducibility retesting is sometimes performed to understand the extent of a problem – when a bug is discovered, you may wish to immediately test it again in another production environment to see what's happening there (i.e., is this a version thing, or does this result remain accurate in every device and OS?).

-A bug fix verification would be to ensure that once you’ve fixed the bug, the application is again working to specification.
-Our test launch platform allows you to immediately retest software straight from the results view.
+A bug fix verification would ensure that once you've fixed the bug, the application is again working to specification.
+Our test launch platform lets you immediately retest software from the results view.

 F) Other well-known functional test “types”: smoke, unit, integration

-Some kinds of functional test are also worth mentioning but are nonexclusive with the above tests and are worth mentioning here:
+Some kinds of functional tests are also worth mentioning but are nonexclusive with the above tests and are worth mentioning here:

-Smoke testing is a common sense test which takes place at the start of a testing suite, to verify whether the application works in a broad sense and that it’s sensible to continue testing.
-It’s a broad-but-shallow test of many parts of the system to ask “is it broken?”
-A smoke test is a common part of a regression test suite, for example.
+1. Smoke testing is a common sense test that takes place at the start of a testing suite to verify whether the application works in a broad sense and that it's sensible to continue testing.
+It's a broad but shallow test of many system parts to ask, "Is it broken?"
+For example, a smoke test is a standard part of a regression test suite.

-The"unit" in "unit testing" refers to the smallest testable component of a software application.
-It typically refers to a single function, method, or procedure in the codebase.
+2. The "unit" in "unit testing" refers to the smallest testable component of a software application.
+It typically refers to a single codebase function, method, or procedure.
 The idea is to isolate as small a code area as possible for review.
-The extreme end would be “system testing” which tests the entire software system end-to-end and is a common last step procedure.
+The extreme end would be "system testing," which tests the entire software system end-to-end and is a common last-step procedure.

-Hardware testing, which is available for IoT products via Global App Testing, requires some kind of physical test which cannot be done through an emulator.
-Practically, this may include sending and receiving signals: bluetooth, LIDAR, laser, sound, and other physical product attributes.
+3. Hardware testing, available for IoT products via Global App Testing, requires some kind of physical test that cannot be done through an emulator.
+Practically, this may include sending and receiving signals: Bluetooth, LIDAR, laser, sound, and other physical product attributes.

-Integration tests test integrations: in addition to being a common failure point this can also be more complicated to automate and run in an emulator because it may involve software from outside your system.
+4. Integration tests: Besides being a common failure point, it can also be more complicated to automate and run in an emulator because it may involve software outside your system.

 G) Specialist industry testing